yashiwashi123/Processing-/README.md

-# Processing-
+# Processing / Programming Nature #
 This repository contains material for my Programming Nature class.
-I am learning how to model physical systems and produce lab reports.
-My projects exemplify my understanding of graphical programming as well as technical writing.
+I learned how to model physical systems, produce lab reports, and create GUI's.

-My final project is the RagDollReal file which is a Lazy River simulator.
+My final project can be played with [here](https://www.openprocessing.org/sketch/492311).
+It is a Lazy River simulator.